Two characterisations of accessible quasi-transitive graphs: Introduction

 The first result deals with the set $\s(G)$ of all separations of finite order of \qt\ locally finite connected graphs~$G$.
 (For the definition of separations and related notions, we refer to Section~\ref{sec_Process}.)
 This set equipped with two natural operations is a semiring and the automorphisms of~$G$ induce an action on~$\s(G)$.
 We prove that $G$ is accessible if and only if there are finitely many separations in $\s(G)$ that generate together with their $\Aut(G)$-images the whole semiring $\s(G)$.
 We then say that $\s(G)$ is \emph{$\Aut(G)$-finitely generated}.
 This characterisation can be considered as a result analogous to~\cite[Corollary IV.7.6]{dicksdun} for the set of separations instead of the cut space.

 Before we explain the second characterisation, let us look at factorisations once more.
 If $(G_1,G_2)$ is a factorisation of~$G$, we may ask if one of these factors has again more than one end.
 If so, we can apply Theorem~\ref{thm_StallingsGraph} to that factor (and the stabiliser of that factor in $\Aut(G)$ as group acting \qt ly on it) and obtain a factorisation of it.
 We can repeat this \emph{process of splittings} as long as there are factors with more than one end.
 It is clear from the definition that some process of splittings stops if and only if the graph has a terminal factorisation and thus is accessible.
-It was conjectured in~\cite{HLMR} that the property of stopping of the process of splittings does not depend on the particular splittings.
+It was conjectured in \cite[Conjecture 6.5]{HLMR} that the property of stopping of the process of splittings does not depend on the particular splittings.
 To be precise, it was conjectured that one process of splittings stops after finitely many steps if and only if every process does this.
-Our second characterisation is the confirmation of this conjecture.
-So we are going to prove the following theorem.
+Our second characterisation confirms this in a strong sense.